-Schemes whose rules required the payment of indexation on benefits relating to pre-1997 service: Many schemes had rules that required mandatory inflation increases on pre-97 pension benefits.
+Members whose scheme rules required the payment of indexation on benefits relating to pre-1997 service: Many schemes had rules that required mandatory inflation increases on pre-97 pension benefits.
 Members belonging to these schemes will, in most cases, start getting increases on all of their pre-97 benefits from the PPF and FAS.

 In the lists below, you’ll find the PPF and FAS schemes eligible to receive each of these types of pre-97 increases.
 The first list covers schemes that provided mandatory pre-97 indexation on more than just post-1988 GMP benefits.
 The second list covers schemes that provided pre-97 indexation only on post-1988 GMPs.